Probing variation of the fine-structure constant in runaway dilaton models using Strong Gravitational Lensing and Type Ia Supernovae: Introduction

-Some observational measurements have been also considered to investigate a possible variation of the fine-structure constant (in electrostatic cgs units $\alpha = e^2/\hbar c$, where $e$ is the elementary charge, $\hbar$ the reduced Planck's constant, and $c$ the speed of the light).
-The absorption spectra of quasars, for instance, has been much used to explore a possible cosmological time variation of $\alpha$ \cite{11,12,99,03,2930,Martins:2017yxk}, and also by the rare-earth element abundance data from Oklo \cite{Damour:1996zw}. { Very recently, from 4 quasars spectral observations up to $z\approx 7.1$, no evidence for a temporal change has been found.
-However, when the 4 new measurements were combined with a large existing sample of lower redshift measurements, a possible spatial variation was marginally preferred over a no-variation model \cite{Wilczynska}.} By using the physics of the cosmic microwave background (CMB), some researchers have used CMB anisotropies measurements to test models with varying $\alpha$.
-For example, from the Planck satellite data \cite{Planck1,Planck2}, experiments of South Pole Telescope \cite{SPT1,SPT2} and Atacama Cosmology Telescope \cite{ACT}, some authors obtained that the difference between the $\alpha$ today and at recombination by $\Delta \alpha/ \alpha \leq 7.3 \times 10^{-3}$ at $68 \%$ of Confidence Level \cite{Avelino:2001nr,Martins:2003pe,Rocha:2003gc,Ichikawa:2006nm,Menegoni:2009rg,Galli:2010it,Menegoni:2012tq,Ade:2014zfo,deMartino:2016tbu,Hart:2017ndk}.
+Some observational measurements have also been considered to investigate a possible variation of the fine-structure constant (in electrostatic cgs units $\alpha = e^2/\hbar c$, where $e$ is the elementary charge, $\hbar$ the reduced Planck's constant, and $c$ the speed of the light).
+The absorption spectra of quasars, for instance, have been much used to explore a possible cosmological time variation of $\alpha$ \cite{11,12,99,03,2930,Martins:2017yxk}, and also by the rare-earth element abundance data from Oklo \cite{Damour:1996zw}. { Very recently, from 4 quasars spectral observations up to $z\approx 7.1$, no evidence for a temporal change has been found.
+However, when combining the four new measurements with a large existing sample of lower redshift measurements, a possible spatial variation was marginally preferred over a no-variation model \cite{Wilczynska}.} By using the physics of the cosmic microwave background (CMB), some researchers have used CMB anisotropies measurements to test models with varying $\alpha$.
+For example, from the Planck satellite data \cite{Planck1,Planck2}, experiments of South Pole Telescope \cite{SPT1,SPT2} and Atacama Cosmology Telescope \cite{ACT}, some authors obtained that the difference between the $\alpha$ today and at recombination was $\Delta \alpha/ \alpha \leq 7.3 \times 10^{-3}$ at $68 \%$ of Confidence Level \cite{Avelino:2001nr,Martins:2003pe,Rocha:2003gc,Ichikawa:2006nm,Menegoni:2009rg,Galli:2010it,Menegoni:2012tq,Ade:2014zfo,deMartino:2016tbu,Hart:2017ndk}.
 However, this limit obtained from the CMB physics is inferred considering a specific cosmological model (flat $\Lambda$CDM), and being weakened by opening up the parameter space to variations of the number of relativistic species or the helium abundance. (see e.g. \cite{Tristan} and references therein).
-A possible time variation of the fine structure constant is also explored during the Big Bang nucleosynthesis (BBN)\cite{Mosquera}, as well as in the context of a supermassive black hole in the Galactic Center with a high gravitational potential, which uses late-type evolved giant stars data from the S-star \cite{Hees2020}. { Recently, the Ref.\cite{ZhangGengYin} revisited the framework where the cosmological constant, $\Lambda$, is $\Lambda \propto \alpha^{-6}$ (the called $\Lambda(\alpha)CDM$ models).
-By using cosmological observations present in CAMB and CosmoMC packages along with 313 data points from the absorption systems in the spectra of distant quasars, constraints on two specific $\Lambda (\alpha)$CDM models with one and two model parameters were performed.
-The authors found that the model parameters are constrained to be around $10^{-4}$, very similar to the results discussed by \cite{Wei2017} but more accurately.}